Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation estimate

 We estimate the mixing between the $A(v'=0)$ and the $B(v'=0)$ states separated by 1400~cm$^{-1}$.
-The spin-orbit parameters were obtained with the Breit-Pauli Hamiltonian at the MRCI level \cite{SOC2000} and are given in Table \ref{table:SOC matrix}.
-Diagonalization of this Hamiltonian matrix leads to a 0.05\% $B(v'=0)$ character into the $A(v'=0)$ state.
-Similarly, we can compute the mixing between $A(v'=1)$, $B(v'=0)$ and $B(v'=1)$ states.
-The coupling between $A(v'=1)$ and $B(v'=1)$ states is expected to be similar to the case of $v'=0$ since the energy difference of 1310~cm$^{-1}$ is similar to that in the case of $v'=0$.
-However, the $A(v'=1)$ and $B(v'=0)$ states are only 64~cm$^{-1}$ apart; hence a small Franck-Condon factor may still lead to significant mixing.
-Note that the measured FCF for the $A(v'=0)\rightarrow X(v''=1)$ transition is 4\% (Table \ref{tab:VBRs}) and that the $A-B$ bond length difference is smaller than the $X-A$ bond length.
-We use a value of $f=5$\% as an upper limit for the $A(v'=1)\rightarrow B(v'=0)$ FCF.
-Diagonalization of the corresponding Hamiltonian matrix in Table \ref{table:SOC matrix} gives a 8.4\% $B(v'=0)$ character in $A(v'=1)$.
-Combining them with the measured $P_{pd}$ for $B(v'=0,1)$, we estimate that the $A(v'=0)$ state will very weakly predissociate with a probability of $\approx 5 \times 10^{-7}$ while the $A(v'=1)$ state has a higher probability of $\approx 3\times 10^{-5}$.
-The Franck-Condon factor used here is an upper-bound value.
-Therefore, these estimated probabilities serve as upper bounds for the actual probabilities.
+The spin-orbit parameters are obtained with the Breit-Pauli Hamiltonian at the MRCI level \cite{SOC2000} and are given in Table \ref{table:SOC matrix}.
+Diagonalization of this Hamiltonian matrix leads to a 0.05\% $B(v'=0)$ {admixture} into the $A(v'=0)$ state.
+Similarly, we can compute the mixing between $A(v'=1)$, $B(v'=0)$, and $B(v'=1)$.
+The coupling between $A(v'=1)$ and $B(v'=1)$ is expected to be similar to the case of $v'=0$ since the energy difference of 1310~cm$^{-1}$ is similar to that in the case of $v'=0$.
+However, the $A(v'=1)$ and $B(v'=0)$ states are only 64~cm$^{-1}$ apart, hence {even} a small {FCF can} lead to significant mixing.
+Note that the measured FCF for the $A(v'=0)\rightarrow X(v''=1)$ transition is 4\% (Table \ref{tab:VBRs}) and that {our calculated} $A-B$ bond length difference is smaller than the $X-A$ bond length.
+We use $f=5$\% as an upper limit for the $A(v'=1)\rightarrow B(v'=0)$ FCF.
+Diagonalization of the corresponding Hamiltonian matrix in Table \ref{table:SOC matrix} {yields} a 8.4\% $B(v'=0)$ character {for} $A(v'=1)$.
+Combining {these admixtures} with the measured \Ppd for $B(v'=0,1)$, we estimate that the $A(v'=0)$ state very weakly predissociates with a probability of $\sim5 \times 10^{-7}$ {and} the $A(v'=1)$ state {with} a higher probability of $\sim3\times 10^{-5}$.
+The {FCF} used here is an upper-bound value and therefore the estimated probabilities serve as upper bounds.